cleaniquecoders/laravel-single-session/README.md

 ...
 ```

+## Usage

 By default Laravel Single Session is disabled.
 You can turn it on in `.env`:

 ```
 SINGLE_SESSION_ENABLED=true
 ```

+By default, Laravel Single Session use `email` field from login form.
+You may overwrite it in `config/single-session.php`, key `credential`.

 ## Test